nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

 #### Level 0 submission process: overview

-Metadata submissions at Level 0 will consist of a single TSV file with a header row, describing a **collection of digital files** owned or managed by a DCC.
+Metadata submissions at Level 0 will consist of a single TSV file describing a **collection of digital files** owned or managed by a DCC.
 The properties listed for the Level 0 `file` entity (see immediately below for diagram and definitions) will serve as the TSV's column